mavaddat/dotfiles/README.md

-# Paul's dotfiles
+# Mav's dotfiles

-* I maintain this repo as *my* dotfiles, but I'm keenly aware people are using it for theirs.
+* I maintain this repo as my dotfiles, forked from the repo of @paulirish [here](https://github.com/paulirish/dotfiles).
-* You're quite welcome to make suggestions, however I may decline if it's not of personal value to me.
-* If you're starting off anew, consider forking [mathias](https://github.com/mathiasbynens/dotfiles/) or [alrra](https://github.com/alrra/dotfiles/). [paulmillr](https://github.com/paulmillr/dotfiles) and [gf3](https://github.com/gf3/dotfiles) also have great setups
+* If you're starting off anew, Paul recommends forking [mathias](https://github.com/mathiasbynens/dotfiles/) or [alrra](https://github.com/alrra/dotfiles/).
+He suggests looking at [paulmillr](https://github.com/paulmillr/dotfiles) and [gf3](https://github.com/gf3/dotfiles) also.

 ## Setup

-#### installing & using
+Here are steps to get these profiles into your Linux environment:

+### Installing & Using

 * fork this to your own acct
 * clone that repo